revl/anglicize/README.md

 # anglicize.py

-Replace some of the UTF-8 characters in a text with their Latin representations.
+Subsitute English alphabet letters for some of the UTF-8 characters.

 ## Usage